ziedbha/cuda-playpen/README.md

 I'm using this repo to upload various fun experiments with CUDA.

 ## Advent of Code 2023
 I'll be solving Adv of Code problems using CUDA.
-The following problems are solved:
-* **Problem 1**: every CUDA thread handles an input line.
-Sums are done per block using shared memory, then are atomically added to global memory.

 ### Building (on Windows)